dzmcclure/jotl-deck-tool-app/README.md

 ### Misc/To Be Sorted
 - [ ] Monster Modifier - Shuffle at end of round if shuffle card drawn
 - [ ] OnChange functions?
-- [ ] Move blurse cards out of deck and into store
+- [ ] jotl submodule does not have base modifier decks for players
-  - requires better separation of deck and app variable scope
+- [ ] Add icons for player symbols